travi/ci-vs-cd-slides/outline.md

       * back it out
       * maintain "dead" code until someone else finishes
     * Branches are safer for OSS

+### Multiple Deployment Environments

+* Are multiple really needed?
+* Do they need to progress linearly?

 ### Manual Verification
 * Have enough automation to be confident about high-risk functionality